-The Mayor and each Councilmember shall be a resident citizen of the City of Brenham, be a qualified voter, be of a minimum age of twenty-one (21) when elected, and shall have been resident citizens of the City of Brenham and any ward they may represent for a period of twelve (12) months immediately preceding such election.
-Any such officer of the City who shall cease to possess any of the qualifications herein required shall automatically forfeit his office.
+The Mayor and each Councilmember shall be resident citizens of the City of Brenham, have the qualifications of electors therein, be of a minimum age of twenty-one (21) when elected, and shall have been resident citizens of the City of Brenham and any ward they may represent for a period of twelve (12) months immediately preceding such election.
+The Mayor, Councilmembers and other officers and employees shall not be interested in the profits or emoluments of any contract, job, work or service for the municipality, or interested in the sale to the City of any supplies, equipment, material, or articles purchased.
+Any officer or employee of the City who shall cease to possess any of the qualifications herein required shall forthwith and ipso facto forfeit his office, and any such contract in which any officer or employee is or may become interested may be declared void by the City Council.